 As in Washington, Montana law demands a 100 percent payout from those types of gaming.

-Currently, the Montana Lottery also has two fantasy sports betting games that it operates on behalf of the Board of Horse Racing through a memorandum of understanding.
+Currently, the Montana Lottery also has two fantasy games that it operates on behalf of the Board of Horse Racing through a memorandum of understanding.
 Sales for those games are somewhat miniscule, with $43,417 spent on fantasy racing and $132,412 on fantasy football.
 The Board of Horse Racing gets $55,127 from those operations.

 Although Peterson believes “We’re fairly small as far as gaming is concerned,” the state’s largest slot route (distributed gaming) operator is Las Vegas-based Golden Entertainment, a company now operating sportsbooks in numerous southern Nevada locations.